coralproject/talk-install/README.md

+# [DEPRECATED] Use "Deploy to Heroku" button on https://github.com/coralproject/talk

 # talk-install

 A web app that a hopeful Coral Project installation administrator can use to install the latest release of Talk on a Heroku Dyno in their Heroku Account.